NorthConcepts/DataPipeline-Examples/README.md

 # DataPipeline Examples
 This repo contains [DataPipeline's Java code examples](https://northconcepts.com/docs/examples/).
-These are the same examples you get when download DataPipeline.
+These are the same examples you get when you download DataPipeline.

 ## DataPipeline License